 Where to Watch Birds in Uganda provides detailed instructions about what birds to look for and where to find them in Kidepo Valley.
 We spent a fruitless few hours looking for Karamoja Apalis in the thorn bush along the last 5 km of road before the hot springs.
 A French couple was also birding along the road; they might have seen one individual but admitted they weren't sure.
 New birds that proved relatively easy to find included White-Headed and White-Billed Buffalo-Weavers, African Grey Flycatcher, Grey-Capped Social Weaver, d'Arnaud's Barbet, Red-Winged Lark, Slate-Colored Boubou, Rufous-Crowned Roller, Jackson's and Red-Billed Hornbills, Rufous Chatterer, and White-Bellied Tit.
 Less expected finds were White-Bellied Bustard, Pygmy Batis, Abyssinian Scimitarbill, Ostrich, and Secretary Bird.
 I spotted three new Estrildidae together near the hot springs: Black-Cheeked Waxbill, Crimson-Rumped Waxbill, and Purple Grenadier.

 In addition to dipping on Karamoja Apalis, I left a lot of birds on the table.
 Some of these are supposed to be common, such as Yellow-Throated Spurfowl, Straw-Tailed Whydah, Chestnut Weaver, Eastern Yellow-Billed Hornbill, and Pygmy Falcon; others, including Red-and-Yellow Barbet and Heuglin's Wheatear, are less so.
 Ideally, I would have spent two days birding along this road, but we had only planned for two full days in the park.
-I also had a head cold, and the extremely hot and dry weather in the Kidepo Valley were taxing.
+I also had a head cold, and the extremely hot and dry weather in the Kidepo Valley was taxing.
 The French couple had opted to return a second day and planned to spend two hours hiking through the thorn bush in search of the apalis.
 I understand that Karamoja Apalis is not only localized but rare, and visiting birders should not have high expectations of seeing it.

 After a long day driving through the Kidepo Valley, we stopped at Apoka for some cold beer.
 African Hoopoe was tame around the bandas, and we observed Patas Monkey, Side-Striped Jackal, waterbuck, and warthog at the small watering hole.
 In the late afternoon, we drove to the Crocodile pools, where various waterbirds were congregated, including Yellow-Billed Stork, White-Faced Whistling-Duck, Knob-Billed Duck, and African Jacana.
 Abdim's Stork was also present in large numbers.
 Four-Banded Sandgrouse did not make an appearance after dusk, nor did we see any nightjars on our return to the campsite.
 We camped that night in the same spot, joined this time by a group of Indian men accompanied by a UWA ranger.
 Aimee tells me that the animal sounds the second night were even wilder, but I was gassed with my head cold and slept without interruption.